mariokorf/hands-on-workshops/angular_vf.md

 	- ```standardStylesheets="false"```
 	- ```docType="html-5.0"```
 6. Quick save your page. (cmd-s / ctrl-s)
-7. The unmanaged package installed earlier installed a couple of custom visualforce components.
+7. The unmanaged package installed earlier installed a couple of custom Visualforce components.
 Those components handle loading all the various JS files for us.
 Include those by putting this between the apex:page tags
 	- ```<c:ngApp>```
 	- ```<c:ngForce/>```

 ##The ng-app directive
-As we talked about during the slideshow, Angular activates when it fines the attribute ```ng-app="app_name_here"``` on a container element (div, body, etc.) We'll need to create a div to contain our Angular app and include the ```ng-app``` attribute to active angular.
+As we talked about during the slideshow, Angular activates when it finds the attribute ```ng-app="app_name_here"``` on a container element (div, body, etc.) We'll need to create a div to contain our Angular app and include the ```ng-app``` attribute to active angular.

-1. In your "MasterApp" visualforce page create a new blank line after the ```<c:ngForce/> tag
+1. In your "MasterApp" Visualforce page create a new blank line after the ```<c:ngForce/> tag.
 2. Create a div tag, and include the ```ng-app="df14"``` attribute.
 Or copy this code into place:

 ```html